OEUG99/Knowledge-Garden/pages/Zig.md

 			      };
 			  ```
 	- ## Runtime Safety
-		- It is recommended for developers to use the t
+		- It is recommended for developers to use the runtime safety features that zig has to offer.
+Zig is able to see